GPT-2 – Language Models are Unsupervised Multitask Learners

 None

-As we are going to need the loss to do the fine tuning, let's see how to obtain it.
+Since we will need the loss to perform fine-tuning, let's see how to obtain it.

-If we go to the documentation of the method forward of GPT2LMHeadModel, we can see that it says that at the output it returns an object of type transformers.modeling_outputs.CausalLMOutputWithCrossAttentions, so if we go to the documentation of transformers.modeling_outputs.CausalLMOutputWithCrossAttentions, we can see that it says that it returns loss if labels is passed to the forward method.
+If we go to the documentation of the forward method of GPT2LMHeadModel, we can see that it states that the output is an object of type transformers.modeling_outputs.CausalLMOutputWithCrossAttentions.
+So, if we go to the documentation of transformers.modeling_outputs.CausalLMOutputWithCrossAttentions, we can see that it states that it returns loss if labels are passed to the forward method.

-If we go to the source code of the forward method, we see this code block
+If we go to the source code of the forward method, we see this block of code

 loss = None